libp2p/workshop/examples/example-workshop/en/rs/01-hello-world/lesson.md

 To complete this task:

-1. Create a new file named `main.rs` in the current directory
+1. Edit the file named `main.rs` in the `src/` subfolder of your Rust project
 2. Write a Rust program that prints "Hello, world!" to the console
 3. Run the check command to verify your solution

 ## Hint - Getting Started

-To create a new Rust file, you can use any text editor to create a file named `main.rs`.
+The `main.rs` file is created automatically in the `src/` subfolder when you create a new Rust project using Cargo.
+Open it with your favorite text editor or IDE.

 Here's the basic structure of a Rust program: